ibm-cloud-docs/event-notifications/en-iam.md

 - Access to a specific resource within an instance
 - Access to all IAM-enabled services in your account

 Platform management roles enable users to perform tasks on service resources at the platform level.
 For example, roles can be assigned to determine who can create or delete IDs, create instances, and bind instances to apps.
-The following table details the actions as they correlate to platform management roles.
+The following table classifies actions as they are assigned to platform management roles.

 | Platform role | Permissions | Example actions |
 |---------------|---------------|---------------|